Andrea Miller

 Professional Bio

-In their current book project, “Sensing the Cyber Ecosystem,” Miller examines the cyber ecosystem as a sense-making concept for the US security state.
-Through ethnographic and archival research in the Central Savannah River Area of Georgia and South Carolina, home to US Army Cyber Command and a growing cybersecurity market, they chart the cyber ecosystem as it travels across the military and security sector, higher education, and economic development.
+In their current book project, “Sensing the Cyber Ecosystem,” Miller examines the cyber ecosystem as a sense-making concept for the U.S. security state.
+Through ethnographic and archival research in the Central Savannah River Area of Georgia and South Carolina, home to U.S. Army Cyber Command and a growing cybersecurity market, they chart the cyber ecosystem as it travels across the military and security sector, higher education, and economic development.
 A product of Cold War–era defense projects, cybernetic ecological science, and the racial legacies of the post-Reconstruction South, the cyber ecosystem is not simply an innocent metaphor used to describe an increasingly networked digital world.
-Marshaling the force of natural law and scientific precepts, the cyber ecosystem governs how the security state senses and makes sense of relationships between global security and tech capital, affective and political economies of race and gender, and the technoscientific infrastructures, anxieties, and failures of US empire.
+Marshaling the force of natural law and scientific precepts, the cyber ecosystem governs how the security state senses and makes sense of relationships between global security and tech capital, affective and political economies of race and gender, and the technoscientific infrastructures, anxieties, and failures of U.S. empire.